Pali Highway traffic to be affected following landslide

-HONOLULU — Hawaii transportation officials say traffic on the Pali Highway bound for Honolulu will be diverted into the Kailua-bound lanes after large debris and concrete fell onto the highway during a landslide.
+HONOLULU — Traffic on the Pali Highway bound for Honolulu will be diverted into the Kailua-bound lanes beginning Thursday after large debris and concrete fell onto the highway during multiple landslides, Hawaii transportation officials said.

-The Honolulu Star-Advertiser reports state Department of Transportation officials say the road will be affected for months as they make repairs.
+State Department of Transportation officials said the road will be affected for months as they make repairs, the Honolulu Star-Advertiser reported .

-Officials will extend Kalanianaole Highway's morning HOV contraflow lanes until 9 a.m. to help ease congestion.
+Officials will extend Kalanianaole Highway's morning high-occupancy vehicle contraflow lanes until 9 a.m. to help ease congestion.

+Sniffen said the work to stabilize the Pali could continue for months.

+The problem started Monday after multiple landslides closed the highway in both directions.

 Information from: Honolulu Star-Advertiser, http://www.staradvertiser.com